gryphonshafer/pnwquizzing/docs/2021-2022_season/intrameet_schedule.md

 | Quizzing: Championships (1 quiz)      |  2:00 PM |  2:20 PM |
 | Awards, Closing                       |  2:20 PM |  2:40 PM |

-In addition, there won't be any synchronized quizzing.
+There won't be any synchronized quizzing.
 There will not be any posted scheduled start times for quizzes.
 When a team completes a quiz, it should immediately go to the quiz room that will run its next quiz.